stephomi/nomadsculpt.com/manual/docs/topology.md

 ![](./images/topology_reproject_menu.png)

 Project sculpted details, painting, layers, textures into vertex values.

+It can be thought of as the inverse of baking; if baking transfer vertex properties to textures, reproject transfers textures (and other properties) back into vertices.

 ::: tip
 When using `Bake to texture` or `Reproject to vertex`, both the vertex colors and material textures will be taken into account.